-I am a writer of poetry and non-fiction.
-I love telling a story because I know how a story can impact and influence people, and the decisions they make about what is going on around them.
-My first ever writing project was published in 2010 and my poems have been published in well-established poetry magazines in the UK.
-My recognition as a poet came as a direct result of the unprecedented success of my poem ‘Unpolished and Black’ which proved to be a much-needed breakthrough that then opened for other opportunities.
-My work appeared in PENning Magazine and in the ScottishPEN Anthology to mark their 90th anniversary celebration; and I was invited to read at the Edinburgh International Book Festival and SOLAS Festival.
-Even though I am a poet just for fun, I absolutely love that my poetry has been published alongside the poetry of some leading names from Scotland’s literary community.
-I have self-published four poetry collections in which I explore the immigrant experience, stories that navigate from home to unfamiliar places.
+Victoria Nyanga is a writer of poetry and non-fiction.
+She loves telling stories because she knows how a story can impact and influence people, and the decisions they make about what is going on around them.
+Her first ever writing project was published in 2010 and her poems have been published in well-established poetry magazines in the UK.
+Her recognition as a poet came as a direct result of the unprecedented success of her poem ‘Unpolished and Black’ which proved to be a much-needed breakthrough that then opened for other opportunities.
+Her work appeared in PENning Magazine and in the ScottishPEN Anthology to mark their 90th anniversary celebration.
+She has also been invited to read at the Edinburgh International Book Festival, SOLAS Festival and other events.
+Even though she is a poet just for fun, she absolutely loves that her poetry has been published alongside the poetry of some leading names from Scotland’s literary community.
+She has self-published four poetry collections in which she explores the stories that navigate from home to unfamiliar places.
 As a self-proclaimed pro-black advocate; she addresses black motherhood, womanhood, identity, race, feminism, mental health issues, illness, disability and so much more.

-My writing is not always personal.
-I have an academic background in Contextual Theology from the University of Manchester; which is a field that I developed a passion for over the years, because of this, I like to question where God is in some of the world issues we have witnessed historically and currently.
-I also bring with me the experience of community having been exposed to a broad scenario of settings that affect families, especially women and children; which is why you will find that most of my writing confronts and gives an insight into various social issues drawn from communities across the world.
-I feel that the time that I invest in investigating social issues makes those issues well worth writing about.
+Her writing is not always personal.
+She has an academic background in Contextual Theology from the University of Manchester; which is a field that she developed a passion for over the years, because of this, she often questions where God is in some of the world issues we have witnessed historically and currently.
+She also brings with her the experience of community having been exposed to a broad scenario of settings that affect families, especially women and children; which is why you may find that most of her writing confronts and gives an insight into various social issues drawn from communities across the world.
+Victoria feels that the time that she invests in investigating social issues makes those issues well worth writing about.

-I have always been enthusiastic about writing; but my main thing is transformational change.
-I have spent a long time dedicated to my mission of making a profound difference in people’s lives; so much such that I created Perspicacious Sista.
-I couldn’t be happier to have turned my passion for writing into something that I can define as part of her purpose within seeking positive change for others.
+Even though Victoria has always been enthusiastic about writing; her main thing is transformational change.
+She has spent a long time dedicated to her mission of making a profound difference in people’s lives; so much such that she created Perspicacious Sista.
+This brand is proof of her passion for writing as she has created something that she can define as part of her purpose within seeking positive change for others.

-Besides writing; I enjoy spoken word.
-I am an avid reader – with a very special interest in cultural diversity in diaspora, Liberation Theology, managing mental health, uplifting and educating African children.
-I am also the founder of Project Esperanza, an organization that brings awareness of Domestic Violence and Abuse issues in black communities.
-I have been told that I have a big heart and have a great spirit to match it.
-Some people say that I am impulsive, spontaneous and awkward; – but warm, lol, they could be right!
-I see myself as a dreamer, an optimist, an advocate, a life explorer, a community builder, a traveler, a good food/art/music lover, a gardener, an obsessive recycler and above everything, a work in progress.
+Besides writing; she enjoys spoken word.
+She is an avid reader – with a very special interest in cultural diversity, Liberation Theology, managing mental health, uplifting and educating African children.
+She is also the founder of Project Esperanza UK, an organization that brings awareness of domestic violence and abuse to black communities.
+Victoria has a big heart, as well as a great spirit to match it.
+She is impulsive, spontaneous and awkward; – but warm.
+She sees herself as a dreamer, an optimist, an advocate, a life explorer, a community builder, a traveller, a good food/art/music lover, a gardener, an obsessive recycler and above everything, a work in progress.

-I am very appreciative of digital and online technologies, and their importance as they can provide an accessible place for me to connect with a wider audience.
-Please explore my site and stay in touch!
+Victoria is very appreciative of digital and online technologies, and their importance as they can provide an accessible place for her to connect with a wider audience.
+Please explore and stay in touch!